 Just a half-hour drive north of Austin, the city of Cedar Park offers some of the best Christmas light displays in the metro area.
 Neighbors around the city work together to pull off some incredible shows that draw visitors from around Central Texas.
 Many of the displays accept cash donations for charity, canned goods, or toys for different causes, so check before you go, if you’re inclined to contribute.

 Two of our favorites are on Butch Gap Cove and Chinati Court.
 Butch Gap Cove has an amazing 12 houses that participate in decorating with over 300,000 lights set to a half-hour musical loop.
-On every night through New Year’s Day from 5:30-10pm (11pm on Friday and Saturday), it’s easy to drive through or walk around and enjoy all the figures in detail.
+On every night from Thanksgiving weekend through New Year’s Day from 5:30-10pm (11pm on Friday and Saturday), it’s easy to drive through.
+We love walking around and enjoying all the figures in detail.

 The cul-de-sac at Chinati Court uses the theme of “The Night Before Christmas” to guide visitors through its multi-house display.
 You may even encounter Santa himself on Saturday nights.
 Keep a look out for the giant Frosty and all his friends.

 Just about an hour’s drive west from Austin, there are several fun holiday experiences in the Hill Country.

 The small town of Johnson City has one of the biggest lights displays around.
 With over a million lights in the town center, it’s reported that the glow can be seen from space.
 The Blanco County Courthouse is decorated in thousands of lights, and businesses throughout town stay open late for shopping and dining to welcome the visitors.

 Nearby at the Pedernales Electric Cooperative, every inch of the trees seems covered.
 Carriage rides and food vendors add to the atmosphere.
 Plus, it’s possible to visit the boyhood home of President Lyndon B. Johnson and other sites related to his life.